Pratia: planting, cultivation, maintenance

 Where to Plant It?

-To stay beautiful and maintain its foliage, it requires regular watering depending on the region and rainfall, although it can withstand temporary drought.
+To stay beautiful and retain its foliage, it requires regular watering depending on the region and rainfall, although it can withstand temporary drought.
 Its above-ground parts disappear in case of severe drought or lack of water in summer.
 It prefers fresh to moist, ordinary, well-drained, and humus-bearing soils.
 It dislikes stagnant moisture in winter.

 This is a vigorous ground cover whose foliage persists in mild climates but will be scorched by frost below -10°C, while the root system can withstand frosts of around -15°C.

-Very low-growing, it makes an excellent alternative to grass in slightly neglected and less frequented areas of the garden, where it will prevent weeds from taking hold.
+Very low-growing, it makes an excellent alternative to lawn in slightly neglected and less frequented areas of the garden, where it will prevent weeds from taking hold.
 It will not tolerate heavy foot traffic.

 However, ensure it has enough space, as it does not tolerate competition and tends to quickly smother other plants.